chasemorell/pill-dispenser/README.md

 ### Dispensing Mechanism

 The device has a simple dispensing mechanism.
-I used a stepper motor mounted underneauth a wood surface to turn a rod that allows the pills to fall into the tray below.
+I used a stepper motor mounted underneath a wood surface to turn a rod that allows the pills to fall into the tray below.

 ## Interaction